Sanboin Garden 三宝院庭園

 There are around 800 stones in the garden and they were gathered from feudal lords around the country.
 Among them, the Fujito Ishi were brought from Hideyoshi's private residence, Jurakudai.
 They are famous for having been owned by some of the most powerful figures in Japanese history, and there is even a Noh play about them.

 Built for the view

-The garden is just over 5,000 square meters.
-It was designed with the view from the temple's interior in mind, with the pond at the center of the garden, as per Hideyoshi's instructions.
+The garden is around 5,000 square meters.
+It was designed to be viewed from within the Sanboin, with the pond at the center of the garden, as per Hideyoshi's instructions.
 From the main room of the temple, you can see a waterfall, an island and multiple bridges across the pond.

 The Sanboin garden includes a karesansui garden, which is a typical Japanese rock garden meant to imitate aspects of nature, such as rolling hills and water.
 There is also a garden composed only of moss and white sand.